Hubble Sees a Vast "City" of Stars

 The image at right shows the Hubble telescope's close-up look at a swarm of 35,000 stars near the cluster's central region.
 The stars are tightly packed together: They're much closer together than our Sun and its closest stars.
 The picture, taken by the Wide Field and Planetary Camera 2, depicts the stars' natural colors and tells scientists about their composition and age.
 For example, the red stars denote bright red giants nearing the end of their lives; the more common yellow stars are similar to our middle-aged Sun.
 Most of the stars in the cluster are believed to have formed about 10 billion years ago.
 The bright, blue stars - thought to be remnants of stellar collisions and mergers - provide a few rejuvenated, energetic stars in an otherwise old system.
 The Hubble picture was taken in July 1999.

-Credits for Hubble image: NASA and Ron Gilliland (Space Telescope Science Institute);
+Hubble image: NASA and Ron Gilliland (Space Telescope Science Institute);

-Credits for ground-based image: David Malin, © Anglo-Australian Observatory
+Ground-based image: David Malin, © Anglo-Australian Observatory